top of page

 Now, when I notice myself wanting to cancel plans at the last minute, I remind myself that catching up with friends and family is a lever I can pull on to help increase my oxytocin and my resilience to stress.

-Summary: From Social Withdrawal to Burnout Recovery
+From Social Withdrawal to Protection

+If you’re functioning well on the outside but quietly running on fumes, you’re not alone.
 Sign up to my newsletter today for monthly burnout busting tips.
 Ready for a bigger reset?
 Explore my Ultimate Anti-Burnout Plan for Working Women.

 Mairi Joyce x